What is Spina Bifida?

 What Are the Forms and Effects That Spina Bifida Takes?

 Spina bifida has two forms.
 Spina bifida occulta, which is the mildest form, means that the defect is “hidden” by skin.
-There may not be symptoms which present in the patient.
-And the spinal cord may not even be affected in the mild form of the disorder.
+There may not be symptoms which present in the patient, and the spinal cord may not even be affected in the mild form of the disorder.
 Spina bifida manifesta can involve the meninges (“meningocele”), which protect the brain and spinal cord.
-The most severe spina bifida manifesta is called “myelomeningocele.”
-In myelomeningocele, the meninges and spinal cord actually push through and protrude from a hole in the patient’s back.
+The most severe spina bifida manifesta is called “myelomeningocele”.
+In this form, the meninges and spinal cord actually push through and protrude from a hole in the patient’s back.
 Most of these affected babies develop the presence of fluid around the brain, or hydrocephalus, as well.
 Paralysis, to some degree, is typically another result of this disorder.
 The higher on the patient’s back that the opening is located, the more severe the paralysis is likely to be.

 Spina bifida may require surgery as a form of treatment.
-Surgery can close the hole in the patient’s back.
+The hole in the patient’s back can be closed.
 However, that will not restore spinal cord functionality which has been lost.
-There are investigations into the safety and efficacy of intrauterine surgery.
-This is an invasive treatment specialists perform before the patient’s birth.
-However, the most effective thing to do is to prevent spina bifida by taking folic acid before pregnancy.
+There are investigations into the safety and efficacy of intrauterine surgery, which is invasive treatment that is performed before the patient’s birth.
+Nonetheless, the most effective thing to do is to prevent spina bifida by taking folic acid before pregnancy.
 There is no cure for the nerve damage which this disease has already caused.
 A surgically inserted shunt can help drain the cerebrospinal fluid, the abdomen, or the chest.

 7, 9 http://www.kintera.org/site/c.liKWL7PLLrF/b.3077279/k.59D2/FAQ_about_Spina_Bifida.htm